Top Six Business Vloggers — And What They Are Doing Right

 To highlight best practices and styles to vlogging (yes, it’s video + blogging), we listed six exceptionally good business vloggers who are leading the game of sharing insights via video.

 Above and beyond good quality, wide-ranging topics and insightful content, Blake’s approach to vlogging is in itself exemplary: “Always be creating”.

 Blake’s topics range from business advice to helping other content creators maximise — or monetise — their creative efforts.
-His aptly casual style and demeanor make the content approachable and authentic.
+His aptly casual style and demeanor render his content approachable and “real”.

 Gary Vaynerchuk’s, or GaryVee’s, immensely popular content is an inviting mix of high quality production, rough takes and straight talk.
 The way GaryVee presents himself very naturally and uninhibitedly likely stems from his premise to producing content, slightly contradicting Roberto Blake’s principle:

 “The key to content success, is you gotta start documenting instead of creating.
 Let me tell you how: just start!”

 The lesson is a relevant one: you need to be committed to producing, yet patient in expecting results.
 Obviously it helps the likes of GaryVee to have his own team dedicated to producing his content.
 That doesn’t, however, take away the value in his advice to just start.

 The videos combine enlightened (if straight-shooting) commentary to imagery which frames the message nicely.
 Instead of the typical “talking head”, you’ll get a view to the world of Gary Vaynerchuk.

 The Man with the Whiteboard.
 Rand Fishkin, founder of Moz, proves that in content creation flashy post-production isn’t all that necessary.
 More important is to establish your own sound way of producing content.
 Fishkin did just that with his excellent Whiteboard series.